Premkumark20/Trip_Budget_System/README.md

 - **Train Classes**: Various train classes including First Class AC, Sleeper Class, AC Chair Car, and more
 - **Timing Options**: Comprehensive departure schedules for planning convenience

+## Demo

+*Note: This is a local web application that requires setup before use.
+The URL `http://127.0.0.1:5000/` will only work after you've completed the installation steps below and started the application on your local machine.*

 ## Technical Architecture

 ### Backend